29 Pages Posted: 10 Nov 2011 Last revised: 6 Mar 2015

-The paper investigates the impact of political regimes on tax performance, using a panel dataset of 193 countries and covering the period 1990-2008.
-Findings suggest that the character of the polity clearly influences taxation, but there is no linear trend in favor of democratization.
+A growing body of literature suggests that political regime type matters in determining taxation.
+However, research on the relationship of political regimes to taxation yields mixed results.
+To what extent does the democratic or authoritarian character of the polity impact on the level of taxation?
+The paper investigates the relationship between political regimes and tax-to-GDP ratio, using a panel dataset of 131 countries and covering the period 1990-2008.
+Findings suggest that the character of the polity affects taxation, but there is no linear trend in favour of democracy.
 Rather, the results indicate a U-shaped relationship between polity and tax ratio.

 Keywords: Political regime, Democracy, Autocracy, Taxation, Tax ratio

 Garcia, Maria Melody and von Haldenwang, Christian, Do Democracies Tax More?
 Political Regime Type and Taxation (September 19, 2014).
 Available at SSRN: https://ssrn.com/abstract=1957617 or http://dx.doi.org/10.2139/ssrn.1957617